garbados/jepsen-couchdb/readme.md

-# Run DMC explains Network Partitions
+# Run-DMC explains Network Partitions

 [![It's Tricky.][tricky_cover]][tricky]

 ## Networks are tricky

-Run DMC knows how it is.
+Run-DMC knows how it is.
 Fools think, hey, I give the database my data; it should be there when I want it, right?
 Not so fast.
 As Rev. Run says, "It's very complicated."

 Inspired by Kyle Kingsbury's [Jepsen][jepsen] series, this is my attempt to put CouchDB through the same rigorous testing to uncover just how tricky distributed systems are.